7 Functional Aging in Place Bathroom Solutions and Designs

 A wet room is also a bathroom design that will allow for a lot of open space – an important factor for aging-in-place design.
 Keep in mind that space will be a greater issue as you age.
 “As you transition from mid-life to senior to elderly, planning for the use of canes, wheelchairs, walkers or similar assistive devices is a good idea.
 The ideal situation would be to have plenty of clear space to accommodate someone in a wheelchair around the toilet, bathtub or shower stalls and areas around cabinets and closets” (AgeinPlace.com).

-Whether you opt for a wet room, a shower or tub, for overall bathing safety and usability, you may want to think about moving the the tub and shower water controls closer to the entry-point so they can be reached from outside the bathing area.
+Whether you opt for a wet room, a shower or tub, for overall bathing safety and usability, you may want to think about moving the tub and shower water controls closer to the entry-point so they can be reached from outside the bathing area.
 That way you won’t have to overextend and risk slipping or falling when reaching to turn on your tub or shower from the outside.

 In addition to the shower or bathtub, the vanity and sink should be considered for aging-in-place bathroom remodeling.
 You can either modify your existing vanity sink or install a custom-made vanity sink that is more accessible to older house-members.

 An ideal solution is lowering sink heights to accommodate wheelchairs.
-This is not a drastic change, but adding it in your bathrooms earlier in life will only benefit aging residents down the road.
+This is not a drastic change, but adding it to your bathrooms earlier in life will only benefit aging residents down the road.
 To optimize for usability with wheelchair accessible sink, hang on a sturdy and reinforced wall, and be sure to provide space for your knees (or wheelchair) underneath a pipe-covering panel to protect user’s legs.
-Another great suggestion installing a dual-level sink – this style of sink is a nice choice for families with children of all ages, and will prove helpful as an aging-in-place design adjustment as well.
+Another great suggestion installing a dual-level sink – this style of sink is a nice choice for families with children of all ages and will prove helpful as an aging-in-place design adjustment as well.

 And while you’re adjusting sink design, take another look at your cabinets too.
 Mirrored medicine cabinets may prove to be problematic for aging-in-place design.
-Other options, like open shelves may prove easier to use, or you can install glass-front doors on your cabinets to easily see inside them without opening.
+Other options, like open shelves, may prove easier to use, or you can install glass-front doors on your cabinets to easily see inside them without opening.

 One of the easiest things to do to implement aging-in-place bathroom design is installing lever handle faucets.
 Lever handle faucets all people of almost all abilities to easily turn faucets on or off (much more so than twist or lift faucets).
 Lever handle faucets are also the most user-friendly for those with arthritis or hand-mobility issues.

 Another faucet option for aging-in place design are pedal-controlled faucets.
-Pedal-operated faucets are actually one of the most efficient water control methods, since they allow you to turn the water on and off using the foot levers in order to avoid waste.
+Pedal-operated faucets are actually one of the most efficient water control methods since they allow you to turn the water on and off using the foot levers in order to avoid waste.
 This type of faucet can help you save on home water usage, as well as modernize your house for aging-in-place.

 A final consideration for aging-in-place sink design is for safety – consider making all water pressure-controlled and installing anti-scald controls to prevent burns.

-Another great bathroom design for aging-in-place, is shower seats or benches.
+Another great bathroom design for aging-in-place is shower seats or benches.
 Shower seats can add comfort and safety to your bathing experience as you age with your home as shower seat can relieve the strain experienced with standing for extended periods of time.
 In general, shower seats improve safety and lessen the chance of falling, which is desirable for bathroom aging-in-place design.

 There are many types of shower seats to choose from, such as shower stools, shower chairs, retractable or fold-down shower seats, or even a built-in bench that can be a more seamless design update.
 Sometimes bath seats can be installed to your existing shower set up, but more often than not, walls will need to be reinforced to support more weight.
 Shower seats are an increasingly common feature yet are often not utilized the way they were intended because most seats are placed too far from the showerhead and faucet levers.

 To promote design efficiency from the very beginning, be sure to install your shower seat closer to these features, or opt for a moveable seat.
-Moveable seats can be a more flexible and less expensive option, and can be much more easily maneuvered to fit needs as life progresses.
-Of course, if you opt for a moveable seat, you will need to make sure it can be easily and securely anchored when moved – otherwise it will end up being more hazard than help.
+Moveable seats can be a more flexible and less expensive option and can be much more easily maneuvered to fit needs as life progresses.
+Of course, if you opt for a moveable seat, you will need to make sure it can be easily and securely anchored when moved – otherwise, it will end up being more hazard than a help.

 If you choose to install a shower seat of any kind, make sure to strategically position it near your shower handles or grab bars.